-Regional dialects, or casual, nuanced language, can be a challenge for contact center agents who are not in the same location as your customer base.
-To minimize communication challenges, and to ensure your customers receive high-level understanding from your customer care, many BPOs employ strategies like Voice and Accent Neutralization and extensive ESL training.
-These service providers go beyond awareness of the issues, and actively work to bring the language skills and cultural understanding of their customer service agents as close to native level as possible.
+Regional dialects and casual, nuanced language can be a challenge for contact center agents who are not in the same location as your customer base.
+To minimize communication challenges, and to ensure your customers receive high-level understanding and care, many BPOs employ strategies like Voice and Accent Neutralization and extensive ESL training.
+These service providers go beyond awareness of the issues, actively working to bring the language skills and cultural understanding of their customer service agents as close to native level as possible.
 They also offer training around soft skills and cultural awareness for the places where you do business.

-To get a clearer picture of their structures and processes in place, you should ask a potential BPO partner to detail their quality assurance processes in detail.
-Specifically which factors are being tracked.
-Today’s sophisticated systems can track many levels beyond call volume by agent, or first call resolution as mentioned above.
-Ask how frequently they evaluate performance and ask how they improve performance.
-Are they proactive vs. reactive?
-What kinds of coaching and remediation training programs do they have?
+To get a clearer picture of their structures and processes in place, you should ask a potential BPO partner to detail their quality assurance processes.
+Specifically, look for which factors are being tracked.
+Today’s sophisticated systems can track many levels beyond call volume-by-agent and first call resolution.
+Ask how frequently they evaluate performance and how they improve it.
+Are they proactive or reactive?
+What kinds of coaching and remediation training programs do they use?

 7. Lower Security Standards

-Cybersecurity is a major concern for most companies, and CEOs, particularly in industries that handle sensitive client data, have valid concerns that outsourcing will put their information and the information of their customers at risk.
-BPO providers sometimes do not maintain the same level of vigilance and dedication to managing security threats, or they may not have the best experts to handle breaches when they occur.
-A prepared contact center employs a diverse and talented pool of specialists who protect their systems, services, and the information handled by their agents.
-They will also have action plans tested and in place, if a security threat occurs.
+BPO providers sometimes do not maintain the same level of vigilance and dedication to managing security threats, or they may not have the experts to handle breaches when they occur.
+A prepared contact center employs a diverse and talented pool of specialists who protect their systems, services and the information handled by their agents.
+They will also have action plans tested and in place if a security threat occurs.

-As each of these challenges demonstrates, an outsourcing partnership can quickly go from an asset to liability if the partners are not fully aligned with shared goals, values, and open communication to manage issues that arise.
-Knowing these common challenges in advance can help you find the best BPO provider, set the partnership up for success, and manage issues with greater effectiveness.
+As each of these challenges demonstrates, an outsourcing partnership can quickly go from an asset to a liability if the partners are not fully aligned with shared goals and values, as well as open communication to manage issues that arise.
+Knowing these common challenges in advance can help you identify the best BPO provider, set up the partnership for success and manage issues with greater effectiveness.